-Ms Teo Swee Lian, 58, is a non-executive and independent Director of Singtel.
+Ms Teo Swee Lian, 59, is a non-executive and independent Director of Singtel.
 She was appointed a Director on 13 April 2015 and was last re-elected on 24 July 2018.

-Swee Lian is a non-executive and independent Director of AIA Group Ltd and Avanda Investment Management Pte Ltd. Swee Lian is also a member of the Board of Directors of Dubai Financial Services Authority, United Arab Emirates, a member of the Governing Board of the Duke-NUS Medical School in Singapore, a member of the Corporate Governance Council formed by the MAS and a council member of the Asian Bureau of Finance & Economic Research of National University of Singapore Business School.
+Swee Lian is the Chairman of CapitaLand Mall Trust, a Director of AIA Group Ltd, Avanda Investment Management Pte Ltd, Clifford Capital Pte.
+Ltd. and Dubai Financial Services Authority, a member of the Governing Board of the Duke-NUS Medical School and a council member of the Asian Bureau of Finance & Economic Research of National University of Singapore Business School.

 Swee Lian was Special Advisor in the Managing Director's Office at the MAS until she stepped down in early June 2015.
-Prior to that, she was the Deputy Managing Director in charge of Financial Supervision at the MAS, where she oversaw macroeconomic surveillance, regulation and supervision of the banking, insurance and capital markets industries in Singapore.
-During her time with the MAS, she also worked in reserves management, development, external relations and strategic planning.
-Swee Lian was also a member of the Singapore Exchange Diversity Action Committee.
+Prior to that, she was the Deputy Managing Director in charge of Financial Supervision at the MAS, where she oversaw macroeconomic surveillance, regulation and supervision of the banking, insurance and capital markets industries.
+Swee Lian was also a member of the Corporate Governance Council formed by the MAS and the Singapore Exchange Diversity Action Committee.

-Swee Lian was awarded the Public Administration Medal (Gold) (Bar) at the Singapore National Day Awards 2012.
-She holds a B. Sc (First Class Honours) in Mathematics from Imperial College, London University and a M. Sc in Applied Statistics from Oxford University.
+Swee Lian holds a B. Sc (First Class Honours) in Mathematics from Imperial College, London University and an M. Sc in Applied Statistics from Oxford University.